-New Leaf is a workshop for job seekers who must address a criminal record in their job search process and are having a difficult time finding a job due to their barriers and/or records.
-Check the WorkForce Centers Workshops and Training Calendar for more information.
+- New Leaf is a workshop for job seekers who must address a criminal record in their job search process and are having a difficult time finding a job due to their barriers and/or records.
+Enter New Leaf in the Keyword Search at CareerForce events for more information and workshop locations.

 More than job titles

-Occupation Profile lets you select different jobs and view a description of the work; Knowledge, Skills, and Abilities; and a list of typical daily activities.
+- Occupation Profile lets you select different jobs and view a description of the kind of work you would be doing; Knowledge, Skills, and Abilities required for that job; and a list of typical daily activities.

-Job Search Guide has information on identifying Job Skills, Transferrable Skills, and Self-Management Skills
+- Job Search Guide has information on identifying job skills, transferable skills, and self-management skills

 Your resume is often an employer’s first look at you.
 Ask yourself: How do I look?
 A good resume can lead to interviews and job offers, so take the time to prepare resumes that will attract the attention of employers.
 Yes, you will need more than one resume!
-Each job is different and the resume should highlight the skills needed for that job - A custom resume.
+Every job is different and the resume should highlight the skills needed for that job.

 Here are some questions to ask yourself about your resume:

-Has your resume been reviewed by an expert, such as a WorkForce Center staff person?
+- Has your resume been reviewed by an expert, such as a CareerForce specialist?